AgamemnonasKyriazis/PYGMY-V32I/README.md

 # Pygmy

-Pygmy is a tiny RISC-V programmable **microcontroller** for embedded/FPGA applications designed entirely in Verilog HDL.
+Pygmy is a tiny 2-stage pipelined RISC-V programmable **microcontroller** for embedded/FPGA applications designed entirely in Verilog HDL.
 Its initial use case is to replace complex state machines and to perform house-keeping operations in large systems that need a flexible master controller.

 * Go to [sw] directory and hit make clean/make all.
 * Got to [rtl] directory and hit make clean/make all.